Swimming pool barrier compliance

-From 29 April 2016 a copy of a valid Certificate of Compliance or relevant Occupation Certificate must be attached to new residential tenancy agreements to rent property with a swimming pool or spa pool.
+A valid Certificate of Compliance or relevant Occupation Certificate must be attached to new residential tenancy agreements to rent property with a swimming pool or spa pool.
 This requirement, however, does not apply to a lot in strata or community schemes with more than two lots.

-From 29 April 2016 a copy of a valid Certificate of Compliance or relevant Occupation Certificate, or a valid Certificate of Non-Compliance, must be attached to the sales contract to sell property with a swimming pool or spa pool.
+A copy of a valid Certificate of Compliance or relevant Occupation Certificate, or a valid Certificate of Non-Compliance, must be attached to the sales contract to sell property with a swimming pool or spa pool.
 This requirement, however, does not apply:

 - for any off-the-plan contracts.

-These requirements apply to you if you are the owner of a property with a swimming pool or spa pool and you propose to sell the property, or rent it to tenants.
+These requirements apply to you if you are the owner of a property with a swimming pool or spa pool and you propose to sell the property or rent it to tenants.